Follow

 Python enumerate()

-Python enumerate() function takes a collection(for e.g. a list or a tuple) and returns them as an enumerated object.
+Python enumerate() function takes a collection(e.g. a list or a tuple) and returns them as an enumerated object.

 Here's a simple example of enumerate() function usage: